 Potential energy tends to affect the object within the environment if and only when it gets transformed to other kinds of energy.
-A rock which rests at the top of cliff said to be an example of the body possessing potential energy.
+A rock which rests at the top of the cliff said to be an example of the body possessing potential energy.
 When the rock falls, it possesses kinetic energy.
-The energy which is stored in a body because of the elevation is called as gravitational potential energy.
-Some bodies like waterfalls contain both kinetic as well as potential energy.
-The height of the waterfall is one of the basis for potential energy, while the movement of water is a base for the kinetic energy.
+The energy which is stored in a body because of the elevation is called gravitational potential energy.
+Some bodies like waterfalls contain both kinetic and potential energy.
+The height of the waterfall is one of the bases for potential energy, while the movement of water is a base for the kinetic energy.

 The property of body decides as to what kind of energy is contained in it.
 The Potential energy changes into kinetic energy when an object moves.
 Unlike the potential energy, the kinetic energy can be transferred from one body to another body by the process of collision.

 The difference between these two kinds of energies are as explained below-

 Difference between Kinetic and Potential Energy